peterforster10/tutorials-by-chatgpt/Java/Java_Functional_Streams_by_ChatGPT/Java_Functional_Streams_by_ChatGPT.md

-# Funktionale Programmierung und Streams in Java
+# Funktionale Programmierung und Streams in Java by ChatGPT

 ## Prompt